 Creating local repository

-- Download TAR.XZ archive – this is compressed RPM repository
+- Download the TAR.XZ archive – this is a compressed RPM repository

-- Extract TAR.XZ archive anywhere in your computer (e. g. in /tmp directory)
+- Extract the TAR.XZ archive anywhere in your computer (e. g. in /tmp directory)

 Adding the repository